mouseless/json-concepts/spec/04-custom-types/03-enum.md

 }
 ```

-`ERROR: 'greeting.service.json' is not valid, '404' is not a valid http status`
+`ERROR: 'greeting.service.json' is not valid, '404' is not a valid http status.`

 ## Enum of `any` Type